 Institutions that want effective independent study programs must create conditions that make good mentoring possible.

-First, recognize and reward mentoring in tenure and promotion decisions.
-If institutions evaluate faculty primarily on research output and course evaluations, faculty will deprioritize mentoring rationally.
+If institutions evaluate faculty primarily on research output and course evaluations, faculty will deprioritize mentoring — rationally.
 What gets measured gets done.
+Tenure and promotion criteria should explicitly value mentoring contributions.
+Some institutions now require mentoring statements as part of the review portfolio.

-Second, provide training.
 Both mentors and mentees benefit from structured preparation that sets expectations and teaches skills.
-Mentoring is learned, not innate.
+CIMER's "Entering Mentoring" curriculum and similar programs offer evidence-based training.
+Penn State's Undergraduate Research and Fellowships Mentoring office provides discipline-specific guidance.

-Third, allow faculty to volunteer for mentoring rather than mandating participation.
 Reluctant mentors harm students.
 Those who step forward voluntarily often already possess many of the qualities that lead to success.
+Mandating mentoring participation typically backfires.

-Fifth, create systems for graceful exits.
-When mentor-mentee relationships are not working, both parties need a way out without recrimination.
+When mentor-mentee relationships aren't working, both parties need a way out without recrimination.
+Clear reassignment policies protect students and faculty alike.

 Conclusion

-This work cannot be automated or scaled.
+This work cannot be automated or scaled without care.
 It happens one student at a time.
-For institutions serious about undergraduate research, investing in faculty mentoring capacity is not optional.
-It is the foundation on which everything else depends.
+For institutions serious about undergraduate research, investing in faculty mentoring capacity is the foundation on which everything else depends.